Campus and Community Resources

 Student Services Building, Room 3030 – 1200 W. Harrison

-The Office of the Dean of Students offers several services to student victims/survivors.
+The Office of the Dean of Students offers several services to students.
 In addition to serving as the place to report student conduct complaints, the staff can provide information about campus support services.
-Various options are presented for the victim’s consideration including referrals to the Title IX Coordinator, Campus Advocacy Network, and the Counseling Center.
-Assistance is provided with academic accommodations, campus/off campus living arrangements, parking assignments, health, and other safety concerns.
+Various options include referrals to the Title IX Coordinator, Campus Advocacy Network, and the Counseling Center.
+Assistance is provided with supportive measures, including academic accommodations, campus/off campus living arrangements, parking assignments, health, and other safety concerns.

 Student Legal Services

 Student Services Building, Room 3030, 1200 W. Harrison